Search Results for

 1. Log in to the Intel TSC web portal.

-3. Create the following directory:
+1. Create the following directory:

 • TSCVerifyTool.exe

-6. Open a command prompt.
+4. Open a command prompt.

-7. Navigate to the folder in which the TSCVerifyTool.exe was extracted.
+5. Navigate to the folder in which the TSCVerifyTool.exe was extracted.

 A graphic of the command to start the TSC executable.

-TSC Verify Tool System Requirements
+TSC Local Verify Tool System Requirements

-TSC Verify Tool commands
+TSC Local Verify Tool Commands

 PFORMCRTCOMP - This command compares the contents of the signed platform attribute certificate file specified by the –in option to the current information from the system.
 It detects changes in elements like the EK Serial Number from the Trusted Platform Module and the Platform Serial Number in the system.
 It also compares the platform configuration from the file against the current components of the system.
 The results of the comparison are sent to the console.
+If the –fl flag is included the comparison results will be written to the file specified (output file).
 The command indicates whether changes were detected at the system or component level as yellow warning messages.
+The TSC Issuing CA file is specified by the –ca file option.

 If the result of the comparison is successful, then a success message is displayed saying PFORMCRTCOMP PASS.